Improve ri command

 At first, write your request here to improve ri command!

-Updated by kgrz (Kashyap K) over 3 years ago
+Updated by kgrz (Kashyap K) almost 4 years ago

 We could add the